 However, after a few days, you decide to work on something that involves a specialty fabric.
 And expecting the same kind of great results, you fire up your new, expensive and advanced sewing machine.

 But to your surprise, the quality of sewing it delivers is nowhere near to what it did on the other fabrics, And then it hits you.
 This machine, although boasting some advanced features, isn’t made to deliver the same quality of work on all fabrics, especially specialty fabric.

 To help you avoid ending up in such a regretful situation with your purchase, I’ve gone the extra mile and found something that’s just as great at sewing on specialty fabrics as it’s on the other general fabrics.

-Yes, the Janome Magnolia 7318’s 4-step buttonhole is nothing like anything.
-It’s unique designed to have a “balance” adjuster, which is what is going to help get amazingly precise results when sewing on specialty fabrics.
+Yes, the Janome Magnolia 7318’s 4-step buttonhole is nothing like anything else.
+It’s unique design has a “balance” adjuster, which is what is going to help get amazingly precise results when sewing on specialty fabrics.

 However, something that wouldn’t fail to impress you is its unique and creative features.
-While being one of the few machines that can handle specialty fabrics so well, the Janome Magnolia 7318 also has a unique top-loading bobbin system that’s jam-proof and would help avoid so much hassle related to using the bobbin.
+While being one of the few machines that can handle specialty fabrics at high speed, the Janome Magnolia 7318 also has a unique top-loading bobbin system that’s jam-proof and would help avoid so much hassle related to using the bobbin.

-Despite the versatility and so many different, unique features, the Janome Magnolia 7318 is surprisingly easy to get familiar with; and also comes with many accessories that would otherwise cost you quite a coin.
+Despite the versatility and so many different, unique features, the Janome Magnolia 7318 is a quality product that is surprisingly easy to get familiar with; and also comes with many accessories that would otherwise cost you quite a penny.